-- (a) not seek to persuade a patient to nominate a dispenser recommended by the prescriber or the Contractor; and - (b) if asked by the patient to recommend a chemist whom the patient might nominate as the patient's dispenser, provide the patient with the list given to the Contractor by the Board of all chemists in the area who provide an Electronic Prescription Service.
+- 14.4.2.
+Clause 14.4.1(b)(ii) does not apply if the number of nominated dispensers would thereby exceed the maximum number permitted by the Electronic Prescription Service. - 14.4.3.
+The Contractor must: - (a) not seek to persuade a patient or a patient's authorised person to nominate a dispenser recommended by the prescriber or the Contractor; and - (b) if asked by the patient or the patient's authorised person to recommend a chemist whom the patient or the patient's authorised person might nominate as the patient's dispenser, provide the patient or, as the case may be, the patient's authorised person with the list given to the Contractor by the Board of all chemists in the area who provide an Electronic Prescription Service.